A Rigorous Quantum Framework for Inequality-Constrained and Multi-Objective Binary Optimization: Introduction and summary of results

-The main body of this manuscript takes it from there and introduces and analyzes Multi-Objective Quantum Approximation, or \emph{MOQA} for short.
-The key idea is to approximate $\hat{H}_{\max} = \{ \hat{H}_{1},\ldots,\hat{H}_{M} \}$ by the average of their $p$-th powers $\hat{H}_{(p)} = (1/M) \sum_m \hat{H}_m^p$ ~\footnote{In our context, taking a matrix to a power is motivated by $\ell_p$-norm.
-However, analogies can be drawn to the power method~\cite{Golub_2013} or imaginary time evolution~\cite{Motta_2020}.}.
-If the original Hamiltonians are of Ising-type, $k$-local, and each contains (at most) $T$ terms, then this new Hamiltonian is $pk$-local and contains (at most) $T^{p}$ terms.
 The plot in Figure~\ref{fig: main} shows that increasing $p$ indeed yields better and better approximations of the original multi-objective cost function.
 We further support this observation with a rigorous approximation guarantee in Theorem~\ref{thm: theorem} below.
 By exploiting fundamental relations between different $\ell_p$-norms, we prove that larger $p$s must yield better approximations across the entire eigenvalue spectrum.
 This, in turn, allows us to translate a promise in eigenvalue separation -- which is essential for every tractable adiabatic quantum state preparation procedure -- into a promise of accurate degree-$p$ approximation of the true multi-objective ground state.
 In other words: if a multi-objective binary optimization problem is tractable for quantum adiabatic optimization and its variants (in the sense that the smallest eigenvalue of $\hat{H}_{\max}$ is reasonably separated), then a degree-$p$ approximation $\hat{H}_{(p)}$ with $p=\mathrm{polylog}(n)$ already isolates the same ground state and maintains a comparable eigenvalue separation to facilitate adiabatic ground state preparation, or Trotterized versions thereof.